jonhadfield/sn-cli/README.md

 [![Build Status](https://www.travis-ci.org/jonhadfield/sn-cli.svg?branch=master)](https://www.travis-ci.org/jonhadfield/sn-cli) [![Go Report Card](https://goreportcard.com/badge/github.com/jonhadfield/sn-cli)](https://goreportcard.com/report/github.com/jonhadfield/sn-cli)

 ## Important
-This is an early release to add support for SN accounts using encryption version 004 so please ensure you have a backup in case of any issues caused by this app.
+There have been significant updates to the StandardNotes API that I've attempted to address in this version.
+Please ensure you have a backup in case of any issues caused by this app.
-This is only compatible with accounts either created since November 2020, or older accounts that have backed up, then restored to force an upgrade to 004.
+Thanks

 ## current features